Smells Like Teen Spirit: Reception

 The music video received positive reviews.
 The Rolling Stone writer David Fricke described the video as looking like "the greatest gig you could ever imagine".
 In addition to a number-one placing in the singles category, "Teen Spirit" also topped the music video category in the Village Voice's 1991 "Pazz & Jop" poll.
 The video won Nirvana the Best New Artist and Best Alternative Group awards at the 1992 MTV Video Music Awards, and in 2000 the Guinness World Records named "Teen Spirit" the Most Played Video on MTV Europe.
 Amy Finnerty, formerly of MTV's Programming department, later said the video "changed the entire look of MTV" by giving them "a whole new generation to sell to".

 Rolling Stone placed the music video for "Smells Like Teen Spirit" at number two on their 1993 list of "The 100 Top Music Videos".
 MTV ranked the song's music video at number three on its "100 Greatest Music Videos Ever Made" list in 1999.
 VH1 placed the debut of the "Teen Spirit" video at number eighteen on its 2000 list of "100 Greatest Rock & Roll Moments on TV", noting that it made alternative rock "a commercial and pop culture force".
 In 2001, VH1 named it the fourth-greatest video.
-The video was parodied in "Weird Al" Yankovic's music video for "Smells Like Nirvana" and in Bob Sinclar's 2006 music video for "Rock This Party (Everybody Dance Now)".
-By December 25, 2019, the video had been viewed 1 billion times on YouTube.
+The video was parodied in "Weird Al" Yankovic's music video for "Smells Like Nirvana" and referenced in Bob Sinclar's 2006 music video for "Rock This Party (Everybody Dance Now)".
+"Smells Like Teen Spirit" had reached one billion YouTube views by December 25, 2019, and two billion by June 12, 2025.

 Live performances

-"Smells Like Teen Spirit" was first performed live on April 17, 1991, at the OK Hotel in Seattle, Washington.
+"Smells Like Teen Spirit" was first performed live on April 17, 1991 at the OK Hotel in Seattle, Washington.
 The performance is featured on the DVD of the 2004 box set With the Lights Out, while shorter clips are included on the Classic Albums' Nevermind DVD, as well as the documentary film Hype!.
 As the song's lyrics had not yet been entirely written, there are notable differences between it and the final version.
 For example, the first performance started with "Come out and play, make up the rules" instead of the eventual opening of "Load up on guns, bring your friends".
 A recording of the earlier version appears on With the Lights Out and again on Sliver: The Best of the Box.
 A similar early live performance of the song is found in the documentary 1991: The Year Punk Broke, filmed during a 1991 summer tour in Europe with Sonic Youth.

-The international television debut performance of "Smells Like Teen Spirit" was on November 8, 1991, on the UK TV series The Word.
+The international television debut performance of "Smells Like Teen Spirit" was on 8 November 1991, on the UK TV series The Word.
 Cobain opened by declaring: "I want everyone in this room to know that Courtney Love, the lead singer of the sensational pop group Hole, is the best fuck in the world."
 Cobain and Love married the following year.